 The third challenge, against the backdrop of the 2015 European “crisis,” was perhaps the most challenging: how should the international news media represent the individuals behind the label?
 Some opted for statistics and others for personal narratives.
 Some reported from the point of arrival while others sought migrants out along their journey.
 A few journalists returned to the point of origin to gather information on the conditions that had caused so many to leave.
 Depending upon which approach was used, a very different story emerged concerning a person’s or group’s interests and needs.
 Yet short, fast-paced reports dominated the news cycle, often (both inadvertently and purposefully) reinforcing tropes of migrants or refugees as ‘profiteers’ or ‘terrorists’ on the one hand or ‘victims’ and larger-than-life ‘heroes’ on the other.
 The prominence of these narratives left little space for the complex humanity of the individuals to emerge, and, as a result, reinforced a narrative of difference between them and the host population.

-Studies suggest that people often over-estimate the number of immigrants in their countries and communities as well as the religious and cultural differences between immigrants and the communities in which they have settled.
-What is the role of journalists in breaking down those misperceptions?
-What can media do to counter myth, misperception, and stereotypes?
+- Studies suggest that people often over-estimate the number of immigrants in their countries and communities as well as the religious and cultural differences between immigrants and the communities in which they have settled.
+What is the role of journalists in breaking down those misconceptions?
+What can media do to counter myth, misconception, and stereotypes?